What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 ## Conclusions

 Data structures are awesome!
-They help us to solve tasks in a beautiful and convenient way.
-With the right data structures, it's easier to build algorithms or not write code at all.
+They help us to solve tasks in a neat and convenient way.
+With the right data structures it's easier to build algorithms or not write code at all.
 The data structure may already be the solution to the task.

-A huge plus is that if you do them according to the conventions that are present in the JavaScript language, most developers will understand many times faster than coming up with something 'new'.
+A huge plus is that if you do them according to the conventions that are present in the JavaScript language, most developers will understand your code much faster than coming up with something 'new'.

 Most things are already invented for us 🙂